Michigan Farm Bureau should continue informing consumers about the agricultural workforce and correct misconceptions about farm workforce conditions.

 Michigan does not have a labor relations law for farm workers and they are using basic contract law as the basis for achieving successful labor agreements.

 The lack of an agricultural labor relations law allows for consumer and secondary boycotts of perishable farm commodities.
-We are not opposed to removing the agricultural labor exemption from the National Labor Relations Act (NLRA) and prefer this action over enactment of a state agricultural labor relations act.
+We are not opposed to removing the agricultural labor exemption from the National Labor Relations Act (NLRA) and prefer this action over enactment of a state agricultural labor relations law.
 While we are opposed to a separate agricultural labor relations board, we believe a separate counsel and staff, cognizant and understanding of the challenges of agriculture, should be designated if the agriculture exemption to the NLRA is stricken.

-Preserve the right of secret ballot elections for farm workers.
+- Preserve the right of secret ballot elections for farm workers.

-Prohibit secondary boycotts.
+- Prohibit secondary boycotts.

-Include workable provisions on bargaining units.
+- Include workable provisions on bargaining units.

-Prohibit strikes by workers during critical periods of growing and harvesting.
+- Prohibit strikes by workers during critical periods of growing and harvesting.

-Guarantee the right of agricultural employers to reduce labor needs through mechanization.
+- Guarantee the right of agricultural employers to reduce labor needs through mechanization.

-Ensure that such legislation shall not include any requirement for a successor clause in a labor contract.
+- Not include any requirement for a successor clause in a labor contract.

-Ensure the continuation of the piece rate of payment for workers.
+- Ensure the continuation of the piece rate of payment for workers.

-Ensure the equal opportunity to work without being forced to join a union or be required to finance or collect on behalf of a union.
+- Ensure the equal opportunity to work without being forced to join a union or be required to finance or collect on behalf of a union.

-Ensure that organizing activities do not infringe on the safety of the workers’ and employers’ lives and property.
+- Ensure that organizing activities do not infringe on the safety of the workers’ and employers’ lives and property.

-Ensure if a union agreement is in effect, money from workers’ dues could not be used for political issues, candidates or parties without the individual union member’s authorization.
+- Ensure if a union agreement is in effect, money from workers’ dues could not be used for political issues, candidates or parties without the individual union member’s authorization.

 The family farm exemption in the Migrant and Seasonal Agricultural Workers Protection Act is being eroded by the expansion of the terms “recruitment” and “transportation.”
 We oppose the inclusion of gratuitous referrals and transportation in the course of employment when the vehicle is not driven by a family member, in the determination of whether the family farm exemption applies.